lsst-sqre/sqr-041/index.rst

 - The project does not have resources for a dedicated detection and response team.
   Detection and response will be done by general project staff in the course of normal service operations.
 - The project does not have resources for a dedicated red team (offensive security testing), and at best limited resources for penetration testing.
-- The Science Platform, by design, will be used by researchers all over the United States and potentially the world, using endpoints that will not be managed by Rubin Observatory.
-  Rubin Observatory therefore has limited ability to detect or prevent compromise of any authentication credentials visible to the user and their endpoints.

 This rules out effective defense against state actors, sophisticated organized crime, or insider threats.
 Thankfully, as explained in :ref:`Threat Model: Targets <threat-model-targets>`, it is also unlikely that such attackers would spend resources attempting to compromise Science Platform services given the lack of (to them) interesting targets.

+Finally, the Science Platform, by design, will be used by researchers all over the United States and potentially the world, using endpoints that will not be managed by Rubin Observatory.
+Rubin Observatory therefore has limited ability to detect or prevent compromise of any authentication credentials visible to the user and their endpoints.
+It is inevitable given the size and distributed nature of the user community that at least one Science Platform user will have their credentials compromised over the course of the project.
+This risk assessment therefore assumes that some Science Platform users will be compromised and therefore some attackers will be able to attack the system from the position of an authenticated user.

 .. _gaps: